elianalopez/RaspiCar-Project/README.md

 </ul>

 ## Setup
 This is the hardware setup of the Raspberry Pi RC car within the diagram below.
-If unable to see it for any reason you can view the diagram here!
+If unable to see it for any reason you can  <a href="https://github.com/elianalopez/RaspiCar-Project/blob/main/Images/diagram.png?raw=true">view the diagram here!</a>
 ![Diagram](Images/diagram.png)

 ## How to Run Program
 Turn on the Raspberry Pi via normally or SSH network (for a truly wireless experience)
 <br>
-For SSH network I use VNC viewer and put the IP address of the Raspberry Pi in order to conect to with with my laptop
+For SSH network I use VNC viewer and put the IP address of the Raspberry Pi in order to conect to with with my laptop.
+I have left these resources down below if needed.

 * <a href="https://www.raspberrypi.org/documentation/remote-access/ip-address.md"> Searching for IP address in Raspberry Pi </a>
 * <a href="https://www.realvnc.com/en/connect/download/viewer/"> Download VNC Viewer </a>